gabrielweyer/gabrielweyer.github.io/_posts/2018-04-22-cake-build.md

 ![AppVeyor version]({{ "/assets/cake-build/app-veyor-version.png" | prepend: site.baseurl }})

-Somehow, I had issues running `GitVersion` on `Mono` so I invoked the binary directly rather than relying on the built-in `Cake` helper.
-I didn't spend too much time digging so don't take this as an example (I might update this section later if I'm not too lazy).

 ## Run the tests

 As `Travis CI` and `CircleCI` are running on `Linux` and `macOS` they don't support testing against `net461`.
 Luckily the framework can be enforced using an argument: `-framework netcoreapp2.0`.